Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - [GitHub](https://github.com/)
   - GitHub was used to store the project code that was pushed from VS Code.
 - [Heroku](https://www.heroku.com/)
-  - Heroku was used to...
+  - Heroku is a cloud platform that was used to deploy and run the application from the GitHub repository.
 - [MongoDB](https://www.mongodb.com/)
-  - MongoDB Atlas was used to...
+  - MongoDB Atlas is a cloud database service used to create and store the database collections for the application.
 - [VS Code](https://code.visualstudio.com/)
   - Visual Studio Code was the IDE used to code the project.

+### Dependencies

 [Contents](#contents)